2600hz/kazoo/applications/callflow/doc/acdc_agent.md

 #### Schema

-Validator for the acdc_agent callflow's data object
+Validator for the acdc_agent callflow data object